LOST-STATS/lost-stats.github.io/Presentation/Styling_Scatterplots.md

   scale_color_viridis(discrete=TRUE,option = "D")  ## There are more options to choose
 ```

-This first graph is using `RColorBrewer` package. and the second graph is using `viridis` package.
+This first graph is using `RColorBrewer` package,and the second graph is using `viridis` package.

 ![](https://github.com/FeiyiShao/lost-stats.github.io/blob/source/Presentation/Images/Styling%20_Scatterplots/figure_gfm/unnamed-chunk-7-1.png)